hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

 This document was adapted from the <a href="https://github.com/jlund/streisand" target="_blank">Streisand</a> project by Joshua Lund and contributors.

 ## License

+Note: This license applies to this document only.

 Copyright (C) 2016 Lin Song
 Based on <a href="https://github.com/jlund/streisand/blob/master/playbooks/roles/l2tp-ipsec/templates/instructions.md.j2" target="_blank">the work of Joshua Lund</a> (Copyright 2014-2016)